petrhrabina/ai-middleware-example/README.md

 3. Another AI call combines the fetched data with the original query to generate a human-readable response.

 ### Prompt Examples
-The `middleware/prompts` folder contains:
-- `default.prompt`: Shows how to write prompt instructions for Anthropic LLM model to determine user intent and provide a standard response or request clarification.
-- `detail.prompt`: Contains prompt instructions that force the LLM to respond precisely and in detail, based solely on data obtained from the API call.

 This example also demonstrates effective prompting techniques for Anthropic models.
+- `middleware/prompts/default.prompt`: Shows how to write prompt instructions for Anthropic LLM model to determine user intent and provide a standard response or request clarification.
+- `middleware/prompts/detail.prompt`: Contains prompt instructions that force the LLM to respond precisely and in detail, based solely on data obtained from the API call.